WeR-stats/workshop-setup_cloud_machine_data_science/README.md

     - `0`: No virus found.
     - `1`: Virus(es) found.
     - `2`: Some error(s) occured.
-  - the `clamscan` command can be quite CPU intensive.
+  - the *clamscan* command can be quite CPU intensive.
 To limit the CPU time to certain levels, you can use two tools;
     - *cpulimit* to limit *absolute* cpu time:
       ~~~
       cpulimit -z -e clamscan -l 50 & clamscan -ir /
       ~~~
-    - *nice* to lower the priority of clamscan, setting some limits to *relative* cpu time (as long as no other process requires cputime, clamscan will maximize it, but as soon as another process with a higher priority needs cputime, clamscan will lose it):
+    - *nice* to lower the priority of *clamscan*, setting some limits to *relative* cpu time (as long as no other process requires cputime, *clamscan* will maximize it, but as soon as another process with a higher priority needs cputime, clamscan will lose it):
       ~~~
       nice -n 15 clamscan && clamscan -ir /
       ~~~

-Let's finally proceed with the firewall:
+Let's finally proceed with the firewall.
+We're using the *ufw* package that's included by default in the Ubuntu:
   - enable the software:
     ~~~
     sudo ufw enable